 It took me a long time to come to grips with the emotional trauma that ensued after my first college heartbreak.
 I couldn’t have known at the time what my brain was processing aside from the loss of someone I considered very important.
 Looking back, all the signs were there; I just didn’t know how to see them.
-It is important for me to share my story now, not only because it is selfishly cathartic (and please note that sharing should absolutely be a part of your recovery as well), but also because I hope that my experience will help shed some light on your own and even, with luck, spare you from some of the pain I went through to get to the light at the end of the tunnel—forgive me, I have a talent for cliché, as we’ll get into later.
+It’s important for me to share my story now, not only because it is selfishly cathartic (and please note that sharing can absolutely be a part of your recovery as well), but also because I hope that my experience will help shed some light on your own and even, with luck, spare you from some of the pain I went through to get to the light at the end of the tunnel — forgive me, I have a talent for cliché, as we’ll get into later.

 My fear of being worthless post coitus was true for a while, and I felt very alone as I watched him kiss other girls at parties and stared at unanswered text messages day in and day out.
 Eventually, after a lot of pestering on my part and a series of clunky communications, we started dating.
 In retrospect, I think my worthlessness in his eyes remained.
 I was so thrilled and grateful that he had decided to be my boyfriend that I never considered that first night we spent together a mistake for the two years we spent together.
 I was so in love with him and even though I could see that his feelings weren’t as deep as mine, I held out hope.
 I was sure that one day he would see that he needed me the way I needed him and we would be together forever.
 Instead, he broke up with me in the second to last semester of my senior year.
 I sobbed grotesquely as he told me firmly that he had never loved me.
 I remember wanting to talk about it with anyone and everyone afterward.
 Not only did no one who want to listen, but I had put myself in such a codependent position I didn’t have anyone to talk to.
 I had created my relationship in a vacuum.